markstringer-dti/markstringer-dti.github.io/dti.md

 You will need to negotiate these obstacles before your software can finally escape and live free in the real world.
-Push working software as far as you can towards being live with real users.
+Push working software as far as you can towards being live with real users with real data.
 It's the most powerful secret to actually delivering things that seem impossible.
 But everybody, or nearly everybody, it will feel like everybody, will try to stop you doing it, even people you thought were your friends, colleagues and allies

 Yes, that's right.
 Incrementally delivering working software is the thing that you need to do.
 It's the thing that's most likely to help